wangxiyang2022/YONTD-MOT/README.md

 <img src="assets/Figure1.png" width="70%" height="70%" />

-Firstly, this paper proposes a new multi-object tracking framework based on multi-modal fusion.
-By integrating object detection and multi-object tracking into the same model, this framework avoids the complex data association process in the classical TBD paradigm, and our proposed method does not require additional training.
-Secondly, by exploring the confidence of historical trajectory regression, we analyze the possible states of the trajectory in the current frame (weak target or strong target) and design a fusion confidence module to guide the non-maximum suppression of trajectory and detection for ordered association.
-Finally, we conducted extensive experiments on the KITTI and WAYMO datasets.
-Our proposed method can achieve robust tracking using only two modal detectors and has higher accuracy than many of the latest multi-modal tracking methods based on the TBD paradigm.
+Firstly, a new multi-object tracking framework is proposed in this paper based on multi-modal fusion.
+By integrating object detection and multi-object tracking into the same model, this framework avoids the complex data association process in the classical TBD paradigm, and requires no additional training.
+Secondly, confidence of historical trajectory regression is explored, possible states of a trajectory in the current frame (weak object or strong object) are analyzed and a confidence fusion module is designed to guide non-maximum suppression of trajectory and detection for ordered association.
+Finally, extensive experiments are conducted on the KITTI and Waymo datasets.
+The results show that the proposed method can achieve robust tracking by using only two modal detectors and it is more accurate than many of the latest TBD paradigm-based multi-modal tracking methods.

 ## Overview